Wilfrida-Were/website/_posts/2025-02-15-TheSilentKillerofBusinesses:UnusedData.md

 Every business already has valuable data.
 The question is: Are you using it to make better decisions?

 If your business is losing money or struggling with customer retention, your data is your answer.
-You just need the right strategy to unlock it.
+With the right **customer, financial**, and **operational analytics** strategies, I can help you unlock the potential of your data to transform your business.

 📌 **Want to see how your data can help you?
 [Explore services](/services) or [book a call](https://calendly.com/wilfrida-were).**